How donor data research can improve donor retention

 Asking directly

 One of the most straightforward ways that an organization can collect information about its donors is by going directly to the source—the donors themselves.
-This is often a significantly overlooked method, but the results can be great.
-So if you’re looking for additional donor data, consider just asking for it!

 Common ways for doing so include sending out a brief online survey in which donors can provide a range of requested information or offering donors access to a customizable online donor profile for your organization.
 In either case, individuals can share details about themselves, which your organization can use to get better acquainted with its audience.